Skip to content

 Scaling success: Internal growth milestone achieved

-Dedicated to validating MIND products and fostering solid partnerships, MIND Education reached an important milestone defined by strengthened research partnerships and growing external recognition.
-Collaborations with organizations such as AIR and the EF+Math Program advanced new studies of math learning tools created by MIND Research Institute / MIND Education, while an independent ISTE review reaffirmed the quality and learning-science foundation of ST Math.
-These achievements reinforce MIND’s position as a trusted, research-driven leader in delivering joyful and effective math learning.
+As MIND continues to expand, its reach now spans 46 states and hundreds of partner districts and is supported by deepening research collaborations, product recognition, and donor-fueled growth.
+This year marked an important internal milestone as MIND strengthened its research partnerships and earned growing external validation.
+Collaborations with organizations such as AIR and the EF+Math Program advanced new studies of MIND-developed math learning tools, while an independent ISTE review reaffirmed the quality and learning-science foundation of ST Math.
+Together, these achievements reinforce MIND Education’s position as a trusted, research-driven leader delivering joyful, effective math learning at scale.

 For more than a decade, Phillips 66 has partnered with MIND to bring ST Math to communities across the country.
 Their investment has funded ST Math access for 126 schools across 23 districts, reaching more than 60,000 students.